 One of the biggest battles I face is with clothing.
 You’d think it would be easy having four boys and being able to hand clothes from one kid to the next.
 Have you ever met my boys?
 They hit the dirt hard and have never heard the concept of not tracking it through the house.
 Not only do they wear their clothes thin from playing but they all hit the seasons when they are in different sizes.

 So in our family hand-me-downs are not a great option for keeping the clothing costs down.
 But the clothes that others do not want are often like new, no wear, no tear, no thin knees from crawling around pretending to be a dinosaur.
 However, thrift shops are a hit and miss type of shopping trip.
 Finding solid clothing in the size and season we need isn’t always successful.
 When you do score it’s often big – thick Levi’s for only a dollar or two.

-I love that we can find the well-made brands with stack-able coupons and sales.
-There are lots of coupons that you can get directly from Kohl’s.
-Using the sales and coupons I have walked out of Kohl’s with a number of LEVI jeans for about $20 that will last through all the rough, dinosaur playing.
+I love that we can find the well-made brands with stackable coupons and sales.
+Using the sales and coupons I have walked out of a Kohl’s with a number of LEVI jeans for about $20 that will last through all the rough, dinosaur playing.

 Besides our never ending battle with the clothing, my other big concerns are keeping fuel in the tank and the bellies.
 Also, free places to park.
 A little digging found three amazing apps that will help us keep on track with our budget and still be able to create memories.

 Helps you seek out the cheapest gas in the area and it also looks like they do prizes for helping them out by submitting/confirming gas prices.